You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 The BTR mobile app does not currently use Apple IDFA or cross-app advertising identifiers.
 The website may use pixels, cookies, conversion APIs, analytics, advertising, or attribution technologies as described in this section and subject to applicable consent controls.

-Your browser or device may offer controls to block or delete cookies, limit tracking, reset advertising identifiers, restrict cross-site tracking, disable notification permission, disable location permission, or send privacy preference signals.
+Your browser or device may offer controls to block or delete cookies, limit tracking, reset advertising identifiers, restrict cross-site tracking, disable notification permission, disable location permission, or send privacy preference signals such as Global Privacy Control (GPC).
+Where required by applicable law, we treat a recognised opt-out preference signal as a valid request to opt out of sale or sharing for that browser or device.
 Some controls may be browser-specific, device-specific, or account-specific.

 Some technologies are necessary for login, security, payments, fraud prevention, preferences, app operation, playback, and core functionality.
 Disabling them may affect how the Services work.